Italian Air Force: Early history and World War I

 In 1911, reconnaissance and bombing sorties during the Italo-Turkish War by the Servizio Aeronautico represented the first use of heavier-than-air aircraft in armed conflict.

+The Corpo Aeronautico Militare, that later became the funding cornerstone of the italian air force in 1923, was one of the most important factors in Italy's world war one history, while it had quite the modest size and lacked advanced planes during the early war period it became by early 1917 one of the most important assets the italians could use, while it heavily used foreign designs for most of its air force such as the most commun french fighters, it also used many italian designs that were advanced for specific requirements, such as night bombing Caproni bombers, the most produced italian design of the period the S.V.A 5 bomber which had also had excellent recon capabilities, and the light bomber-recon planes such as the SIA 7 and Pomilio PE.

+Not only were the planes more advanced tough, the production of planes in Italy became by 1918 one of the highest in europe, with 6400 planes built, outproducing Austria-Hungary by more than three times.

+This advantage was one of the defining reasons for the italian victories at the Second battle of the Piave and later Vittorio Veneto.

 Regia Aeronautica and World War II

 On 28 March 1923, the Italian Air Force was founded as an independent service by King Vittorio Emanuele III of the Kingdom of Italy.
 This air force was known as the Regia Aeronautica (Royal Air Force).
 During the 1930s, the fledgling Regia Aeronautica was involved in its first military operations, first in Ethiopia in 1935, and later in the Spanish Civil War between 1936 and 1939.
 After a period of neutrality, Italy entered World War II on 10 June 1940 alongside Germany.
 The Regia Aeronautica could deploy more than 3,000 aircraft, although fewer than 60% were serviceable.
 It fought from the icy steppes of Russia to the sands of the North African desert, losing men and machines.

 After the armistice of 8 September 1943, Italy was divided into two sides, and the same fate befell the Regia Aeronautica.
 The Air Force was split into the Italian Co-Belligerent Air Force in the south aligned with the Allies, and the pro-Axis Aeronautica Nazionale Repubblicana in the north until the end of the war.
 On 8 May 1945, the hostilities ended, beginning the rebirth of military aviation in Italy.